atbcb/usab-uswds/_pages/advancing-access/initiatives/ai/resources.md

 ###### Additional Resources

 - [Submit a complaint](https://www.consumerfinance.gov/complaint/) with the Consumer Financial Protection Bureau (CFPB).
-- Learn more about the [National Association of Councils on Developmental Disabilities (NACDD)](https://nacdd.org).
-- Learn more about the work of [GoSign.AI](https://www.gosign.ai/).
 - Read the [#DeafSafeAI Report](https://safeaitf.org/deafsafeai) by the Advisory Group on AI and Sign Language Interpreting.
 - Review the [SAFE AI Guidance](https://safeaitf.org/guidance) provided by the Advisory Group on AI and Sign Language Interpreting.